JackRubiralta/MyLang/typess.md

 but this works
 var arr: int[] = [1, 2, 3, 4];
-// so as parameter and returing yay
+// so can have array of unknow length as parameter and returing beacuse it is added to the stack top yay

 refereces like rust